SQL HAVING

-To specify a condition for groups, you use the HAVING clause.
+The GROUP BY clause groups rows of a result set into groups.
+To specify a condition for filtering groups, you use a HAVING clause.

-The HAVING clause is often used with the GROUP BY clause in the SELECT statement.
-If you use a HAVING clause without a GROUP BY clause, the HAVING clause behaves like the WHERE clause.
+If you use a HAVING clause without a GROUP BY clause, the HAVING clause behaves like a WHERE clause.

 SELECT